openlearningtools/opencompetencies/README.md

 [top](#top)
 <a name="about"></a>About
+---
 Open Competencies is currently being developed by Eric Matthes (ehmatthes).
-If you would like to get in touch, feel free to send me an email at ehmatthes@gmail.com, or find me on twitter <a href="http://twitter.com/ehmatthes">@ehmatthes</a>.
+If you would like to get in touch feel free to send me an email at ehmatthes@gmail.com, or find me on twitter <a href="http://twitter.com/ehmatthes">@ehmatthes</a>.

 [top](#top)